Note Management

 That is, you can use the "Quick Note" feature to capture some unformed, random inspirations or ideas.
 When inputting, you don't need to think about whether it's complete or how to categorize it.
 Then you can choose a fixed time to organize all quick note content.
 If you think a certain "Quick Note" has value for continued improvement, click the "Convert to Note" button to migrate these fragmented thoughts to the more fully functional "Note Page".

-Also note that the "Convert to Note" button can only migrate information from the "Quick Note Content" field, not information below the "Quick Note" page
+So the "Convert to Note" button can only migrate information from the "Quick Note Content" property, not information below the "Quick Note" page.

 Convert Quick Note to Task

-The basic logic of "Convert to Task" is the same as "Convert to Note", so I won't repeat it here.
+The basic logic of "Convert to Task" is the same as "Convert to Note".
+If this quick note is more like an action item, click "Convert to Task".

 Copy Quick Note Button to Other Places